Norovirus: Prevention

-After infection, immunity to the same strain of the virus – the genotype – protects against reinfection for between 6 months to 2 years.
+After infection, immunity to the same strain of the virus – the genotype – protects against reinfection for six months to two years.
 This immunity does not fully protect against infection with the other diverse genotypes of the virus.

 In Canada, norovirus is a notifiable disease.
 In both the US and the UK it is not notifiable.

 Hand washing and disinfectants

 Hand washing with soap and water is an effective method for reducing the transmission of norovirus pathogens.
 Alcohol rubs (≥62% isopropyl alcohol) may be used as an adjunct, but are less effective than hand-washing, as norovirus lacks a lipid viral envelope.
+Hand sanitizers based on alcohols tend to be ineffective against noroviruses due to their being non-enveloped, although some virus genotypes were found in in vitro tests with ethanol and isopropyl alcohol to be more susceptible.
+Alcohol susceptibility patterns between different norovirus genotypes were found to vary widely, and virolysis data for a single strain or genotype was not representative for all noroviruses.
+Another study found that alcohol in combination with acid (1% citric acid, e.g. from 15% concentrated lemon juice) produced an effective disinfectant of noroviruses.

 Surfaces where norovirus particles may be present can be sanitised with a solution of 1.5% to 7.5% of household bleach in water, or other disinfectants effective against norovirus.

 Health care facilities

-In health-care environments, the prevention of nosocomial infections involves routine and terminal cleaning.
+In healthcare environments, the prevention of nosocomial infections involves routine and terminal cleaning.
 Nonflammable alcohol vapor in CO2 systems is used in health care environments where medical electronics would be adversely affected by aerosolized chlorine or other caustic compounds.

-In 2011, the CDC published a clinical practice guideline addressing strategies for the prevention and control of norovirus gastroenteritis outbreaks in health-care settings.
+In 2011, the CDC published a clinical practice guideline addressing strategies for the prevention and control of norovirus gastroenteritis outbreaks in healthcare settings.
 Based on a systematic review of published scientific studies, the guideline presents 51 specific evidence-based recommendations, which were organized into 12 categories: 1) patient cohorting and isolation precautions, 2) hand hygiene, 3) patient transfer and ward closure, 4) food handlers in healthcare, 5) diagnostics, 6) personal protective equipment, 7) environmental cleaning, 8) staff leave and policy, 9) visitors, 10) education, 11) active case-finding, and 12) communication and notification.
 The guideline also identifies eight high-priority recommendations and suggests several areas in need of future research.